Paul Hankar: Hankar and Horta

 The first Art Nouveau houses of Hankar and Horta were completed in the same year, 1893, and the styles of the two architects were similar in several ways.
 They both renounced traditional historical styles, made visible use of new materials, such as glass and iron, and had as well a strong preference for arches, and for curving lines, a style sometimes called à membrures, which characterised the early work of both architects.
 There was a great difference, however, in their available budgets; Hankar was building homes for his artist friends, with modest budgets, while Horta had very wealthy patrons, who could afford expensive materials and larger houses.
-The chief feature of Horta's houses was the interior, while the focus of Hankar's houses was primarily the facade.
+The chief feature of Horta's houses was the interior, while the focus of Hankar's houses was primarily the façade.
 Hankar believed that Horta's work was excessively lavish; he called it "Louis XV".